TimoK93/BiologicalNeeds/README.md

 Our method is applied in two steps and postprocessing routines:

-1. **EmbedTrack and advanced Test-Time-Augmentation** is used to generate association distributions and cell masks.
+1. **EmbedTrack and Advanced Test-Time Augmentation** is used to generate association distributions and cell masks.
 2. **Multi Hypothesis Tracking** is applied to the association distributions to generate the final tracking results.
 3. **Interpolation** is used to fill missing masks in the tracking results.
 4. **Postprocessing** is applied to satisfy the CTC requirements (e.g. no masks at image borders).